 Material Thickness for Corrugated Board

-You can check out more corrugated structures in PakFactory’s dieline collection to explore more of your options!
+You can check out more corrugated structures in PakFactory’s website to explore more of your options!

 If you’re looking for high-end, premium product packaging with a luxurious feel, then rigid boxes are your best bet.

-They are much thicker in terms of material (uses grey board) compared to folding carton and are usually wrapped with offset printed paper instead of the artwork being printed directly on the grey board material.
+They are much thicker in terms of material (uses chipboard) compared to folding carton and are usually wrapped with offset printed paper instead of the artwork being printed directly on the chipboard material.

-Blister inserts, also known as thermoformed inserts, are a lightweight and flexible option to protect your product during the shipping process.
-They are cost-effective and like the foam inserts, can be customized any way!
+Plastic tray inserts, also known as blister inserts, are a lightweight and flexible option to protect your product during the shipping process.

-Cardboard inserts is a great environmentally option and can be printed on for added value as opposed to the other two insert options.
-There is a choice between custom inserts or cross inserts.
+Cardboard inserts are a great cost-effective option and can be printed on for added value as opposed to the other two insert options.

 After determining what type of product packaging is best for your business, you can determine what type of printing to go for.